v3nooonn/xplab/README.md

-# xpLab
+# xplab
-An exploring Lab.
+An exploring lab in AI.